This is the multi-page printable view of this section. Click here to print.

 • Enter each server’s IP

 • The Public NAT feature is available only when the VPC is connected to an Internet Gateway.
-If you check Use, you can select a reserved IP from the VPC product’s Public IP.
-For more information, see Creating a Public IP.
+If Use is checked, you can select from reserved IPs in the VPC product’s Public IP.
+For more information, see Create Public IP.

 IP Access ControlSelectService Access Policy Settings